 Post Incorporation Compliance for Producer Companies

-The meaning of Producer Company can be understood as a body corporate that is registered as a Producer Company under the relevant act which is the Companies Act, 2013.
+The meaning of Producer Company can be understood as a corporate body that is registered as a Producer Company under the relevant act, which is the Companies Act, 2013.
 The company should be carrying on or relating to any of the below-mentioned activities:

 (a) The processes like production, harvesting, processing, procurement, grading, pooling, handling, marketing, selling, and export of primary produce of the Members or import of goods or services for their benefit;